 - Schools and churches are ineligible for funding

 Areas of Focus

 East Tennessee Foundation is taking a stand against the influx of hateful words, actions, and behaviors in our region.
 Unfortunately, these issues are not isolated to other parts of the country - they occur in our own backyards.

 In addition to launching its “Hope in Action” Fund in 2019 to confront discrimination and hate in our region, ETF is modifying the focus of Mount Rest Fund grantmaking.
-This year, grant funds will be awarded to nonprofit organizations whose projects protect and empower Knox County women and children who currently are OR are most at risk of becoming victims of discrimination and hate.
+In 2019, grant funds were awarded to nonprofit organizations whose projects protect and empower Knox County women and children who currently are OR are most at risk of becoming victims of discrimination and hate.

-True to its mission, Mount Rest Fund will limit its scope to supporting women and/or children in Knox County.
+True to its mission, Mount Rest Fund's scope is to support women and/or children in Knox County.